-The Derwent catchment is of great environmental significance and consequently it is protected as a Special Area of Conservation (SAC) - a site of European importance.
-This is primarily because of the overall importance of its aquatic environments and specifically the presence of Atlantic salmon, lampreys (sea, river and brook), marsh fritillary butterflies, otters and aquatic plants.
-In addition it is also listed as a Site of Special Scientific Interest (SSSI) - a site of national importance.
+The Derwent catchment is of great environmental significance and protected as both a Special Area of Conservation and a Site of Special Scientific Interest.
+This is primarily because of the presence of Atlantic salmon, lampreys (sea, river and brook), marsh fritillary butterflies, otters and aquatic plants.

 Although the Derwent flows through the beautiful and predominately rural Lake District National Park, the catchment is not without its problems.
 Many of the rivers and streams in the catchment have been artificially straightened and modified in the past in a misguided attempt to get water off the land quicker.
-Currently, over 50% of it’s area has been found to be in unfavorable condition due to issues such as poor river management and invasive species.
+Currently, over 50% of the catchment is in unfavorable condition due to issues such as poor river management and invasive species.

-The overall target for the catchment is to avoid the deterioration of the natural habitats and the species contained within them and to maintain to restore:
+The overall target for the catchment is to avoid the deterioration of the natural habitats and the species contained within them and to restore the:

 |Derwentwater.
 Credit: Val Corbett|